To be eligible for benefits of workers’ compensation, your injury must meet the following requirements:

 Q: What is Workers Compensation?

 A. In Illinois, the Workers’ Compensation Law was put into place in the early 1900s to protect injured workers.
 It was a trade off between the civil tort system that required an injured party to prove negligence, but possibly recover higher amounts.
-In most situations, if you are injured on the job the only recourse you have is to file a Workers’ Compensation claim against your employer.

 Q: What does an employer owe a worker injured on the job?